Religious Studies

 • Term 5 – What are the main beliefs in Islam?

-• Term 6 – How do beliefs impact Muslims today?
+• Term 6 – How does religion influence people today?

 Which websites should I use to support my learning?